Hurricane Katrina: Impact

+Katrina brought hurricane conditions to southeastern Louisiana, southern Mississippi and southwestern Alabama.
+Storm surge flooding of 25 to 28 feet above normal tide level occurred along portions of the Mississippi coast.
+Almost half the total economic loss is the result of flooding in New Orleans where storm surge triggered multiple breaches in the federal flood protection.
+Katrina is the most costly tropical cyclone in the history of the United State with total damage estimated at $125 billion (2005 U.S. dollars).
+Katrina was the deadliest storm to strike the U.S. since the 1928 Okeechobee hurricane with a death toll that far outweighs any other storm during the modern era of weather forecasting.

 Federal disaster declarations covered 90000 sqmi of the United States, an area almost as large as the United Kingdom.
 The hurricane left an estimated three million people without electricity.
 On September 3, 2005, Homeland Security Secretary Michael Chertoff described the aftermath of Hurricane Katrina as "probably the worst catastrophe or set of catastrophes" in the country's history, referring to the hurricane itself plus the flooding of New Orleans.

-Even in 2010, debris remained in some coastal communities.